evalaplace/evalaplace.github.io/_pages/talks.md

 <h3> Further seminars </h3>

+- Talk at Anton Pannekoek Institute lunch seminar, **University of Amsterdam**, Amsterdam, The Netherlands "Different to the core: the pre- supernova structures of massive single and binary-stripped stars" - Mar.
+2021
+- Invited informal talk in SeBa and binary evolution meeting of Dr. Toonen, **University of Birmingham**, Birmingham, UK "How being single or stripped in a binary affects the death of massive stars" - Mar.
+2021
 - Invited informal talk in the research group of Prof. Mandel, **Monash University**, Melbourne, Australia "Life and deaths of stars stripped in massive binaries:
 Consequences for supernovae and gravitational-wave sources"
 - Aug.
 2020 (online)